-“Team Indiana is dedicated to the cultivation of developmental skills in young players and providing opportunities for girls to grow as individuals as well as elite volleyball players.”
+“Team Indiana is dedicated to the cultivation of developmental skills in young players and providing opportunities for girls and boys to grow as individuals as well as elite volleyball players.”

 ABSOLUTELY!
 And no one does it like our dedicated Recruiting Coordinator.
 Michelle Coleman does!
 Since 2005, she has been working hard and assisted over 170 athletes pursue their dreams of playing at the collegiate level!
 Team Indiana takes pride in providing one source for our athletes, our families and college coaches throughout the entire recruiting process.
 To date, every athlete that has wanted to play in college has been provided the opportunity to do so – a 100% success rate!
 Our recruiting assistance is incomparable.

 Team Indiana has one of the most experienced coaching staffs in the state of Indiana.
 We recruit, hire, train and retain the most dedicated coaches available.
 We offer training to all of our coaches year-round.
 The most important aspect of our staff is that all of our Team Indiana coaches make a commitment to serve the mission of our organization.
 Our 2020 coaching line up is listed on our coaches page of the website.
 There may be some changes with the coaching staff based on the IHSAA rules.

 - Tryout Registration fee: $175 (due at first tryout) – nonrefundable once teams are selected